dbt-labs/dbt-pov-model-cost-calculator/SETUP.md

   # Start date for query monitoring (default: 30 days ago)
   model_monitor_start_date: "2024-01-01"

+  # Target name filter for enabling models and artifact tracking (optional)
+  # If set, models will only be enabled if target.name is in this list
+  # Also controls whether artifact tracking tables are created and populated
+  # Example: enabled_targets: ['dev', 'prod', 'staging']
+  # Leave unset or set to null to disable target filtering
+  enabled_targets: null

   # Snowflake credit rate for cost calculations (default: $3 per credit)
   snowflake_credit_rate: 3